What You Need to Know

 Face Covering Requirement Status

-- The face covering requirements on campus will be determined using the county's CDC Community Level for the campus location in Stockton or Turlock, which is updated by the CDC every Thursday; any changes will be effective the following Friday.
+- The face covering recommendations on campus will be determined using the county's CDC COVID-19 Hospital Admission Level for the campus location in Stockton or Turlock, which is updated by the CDC every Thursday; any changes will be effective the following Friday.

 Steps for Coming to Campus

 - If you are not feeling well, stay home.

 - If you are not able to be on campus, please contact your professors and/or supervisor.

 These will continue to be adjusted as the public health situation changes.

 All students should plan to access their course information on Canvas by the first scheduled day of class.
 Important course information is accessible there, including dates and times the course is scheduled to meet, course zoom links, syllabi outlining course expectations, and more.
 Remember that professors may also choose to reach out directly to students through group or your university email to convey additional information about a course.
 Learn more about how to use Canvas by joining the Canvas Student Guide e-course.
 Canvas support is available to students 24/7 and offers multiple assistance formats, including live chat, direct calls, and scheduled appointments.
 Contact your professor by email if you have additional questions.